Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Analytical results

-For the direct application to the CCRA protocol similar improved bounds for subsampled Fourier matrices are required.
+For the direct application (see Section~\ref{subsec:application}) similar improved bounds for subsampled Fourier matrices are required.
 However, the different proof techniques render the adaption of such bounds to hierarchical sparse signals more difficult.
 We leave analytic results for the recovery of hierarchical sparse signals from partial Fourier measurements to future work.
-In the next section we find numerically similar results for Gaussian measurements and partial Fourier measurements.
+On the other hand, in Section~\ref{sec:numerics} we find numerically similar results for Gaussian measurements and partial Fourier measurements.
+Moreover, in the next section we find a HiRIP characterization for Kronecker product measurements which is important for the applications. \paragraph{Kronecker product measurements}